aai-institute/practical-ai-act/docs/showcase/system-overview.md

    - Trained models are packaged as container images and then deployed to provide a scalable inference endpoint, allowing real-time access for prediction.
    - The endpoint supports the output of SHAP values to indicate fairness evaluation of predictions through a custom MLserver runtime (see below).

-## Application Interface (FastAPI)
+## Business application (FastAPI)

-   Our ML models are used by a REST API service built with FastAPI that represents an HR assistant system.
+   The business logic of the HR assistant system in the showcase is implemented as a REST API service built with FastAPI.
-   By design, it acts as a middleware between the client and the aforementioned inference server, handling additional tasks around the inference request.
+   In order to make predictions, this service calls the aforementioned inference server, and handles additional tasks around the inference request:
-   Importantly, due to provisions in the AI Act ensuring the right to an explanation of AI system predictions, we need to log every request and response in a database.
+   In order to fulfill the record-keeping requirements of the AI Act, all inference requests and responses are logged to a database (see below).
-   In addition to that, we provide an additional fairness assessment to explain the user how each feature contributes to their salary band prediction.
+   In addition to that, the FastAPI application provides functionality to explain any of its decisions to the user, by showing how each feature of the input data contributes to their predicted salary band.
+   This supports the right to explanation of the system's decision making as required by the AI Act for certain classes of AI systems.

    The most important aspects of the API: